jtm2021/J-Weddings/README.md

 # J-Weddings
 A website for a wedding company that specializes elegant and beautiful weddings.
 It consists of common multiple pages of a website.
+It is a responsive website that is compatible with all devices.
+It is built using HTML, CSS, JavaScript, and Bootstrap.

 ## Wireframes
 The wireframes contained in this repository are intended to provide an early-stage visualization of the project's user interface design.
 They are not final designs, and are subject to change as the project progresses.